 The X-Press[TM] Menu provides a shortcut to your most frequently-used settings.
-The options provided on the X-PressTM Menu correspond with the current view.
-For example, if you are in a Sonar View and press the MENU key once, the Sonar X-Press[TM] Menu will display.
+The options provided on the X-Press[TM] Menu correspond with the current view.
+For example, if you are in a Sonar View and press the MENU key once. the Sonar X-Press[TM] Menu will display.

-To use an X-Press[TM] Menu:
+To use an X-PressTM Menu:

-- 1. In any view, press the MENU key once. - 2.
-Press the UP or DOWN Cursor keys to highlight an X-PressTM Menu option, then press the RIGHT or LEFT Cursor keys to change the menu setting.
+- 1. In any view, press the MENU key once to open the X-PressTM Menu. - 2.
+Press the UP or DOWN Cursor keys to highlight an X-PressTM Menu option, then press the RIGHT or LEFT Cursor keys to change the menu settina.